-Although most cases of ARDS begin in hospital, this isn't always the case.
-For example, the condition may develop quickly as a result of an infection such as pneumonia, or if someone accidentally inhales their vomit.
+Although most people develop ARDS when they're already in hospital, this isn't always the case.
+It can develop quickly as a result of an infection such as pneumonia, or if someone accidentally inhales their vomit.

-Dial 999 immediately to request an ambulance if you notice any breathing problems in a child or adult.
+Dial 999 immediately to ask for an ambulance if a child or adult is having breathing problems.

 What causes ARDS?

-ARDS develops if the lungs become severely inflamed as a result of an infection or injury.
+ARDS occurs when the lungs become severely inflamed due to an infection or injury.
 The inflammation causes fluid from nearby blood vessels to leak into the tiny air sacs in your lungs, making breathing increasingly difficult.

-If someone develops ARDS, they'll probably be admitted to an intensive care unit (ICU) and put on a ventilator to assist their breathing.
+If you develop ARDS, you'll probably be admitted to an intensive care unit (ICU) and put on a breathing machine (ventilator) to help your breathing.

 The underlying cause of ARDS should also be treated.
-For example, if it's caused by a bacterial infection, antibiotics may need to be prescribed to help fight the infection.
+For example, if it's caused by a bacterial infection, you may need antibiotics.

-The amount of time you need to spend in hospital will depend on your individual circumstances and the cause of ARDS.
-Most people respond well to treatment within days, but it may be several weeks or months before someone with ARDS is well enough to leave hospital.
+How long you'll need to stay in hospital depends on your individual circumstances and the cause of ARDS.
+Most people respond well to treatment, but it may be several weeks or months before you're well enough to leave hospital.

 Complications of ARDS

 As ARDS is often caused by a serious health condition, about one in three people who develop it will die.
-However, most deaths result from another problem caused by their illness, rather than ARDS itself.
+However, most deaths are caused by the underlying illness, rather than ARDS itself.